John Caesar: Transportation to Australia

 In early 1786, Caesar was charged with stealing £12 from a residence.
-Later that same year, on 13 March, he was tried at Maidstone, Kent for stealing another £12 from another residence.
+Later that year, on 13 March, he was tried at Maidstone, Kent for stealing another £12 from another residence.
 His sentence was transportation to the penal colony of New South Wales for seven years, and he was sent to the hulk Ceres.
 Caesar embarked on 6 January 1787 on the convict transport ship ' of the First Fleet, as one of at least twelve black convicts.
 In May 1787, his age was estimated as 23, and his occupation was listed as "servant or labourer".

 An engraving of the First Fleet in Botany Bay in 1788, from The Voyage of Governor Phillip to Botany Bay.
 Convict transports such as Alexander are depicted to the left.

 Alexander arrived in Botany Bay with the First Fleet on 19 January 1788.
 Caesar was sent to work at Garden Island, one of the harshest penal colonies in New South Wales.
 He became known as "Black Caesar" and gained a reputation as a conscientious and hard worker.